net-lisias-kspu/Historian/README.md

 * `PICTURE` Renders a 2D image onto the screen.
 * `FLAG` Renders the current mission's flag onto the screen.
 * `SITUATION_TEXT` Selects a different text to display based on flight situation and renders it on the screen much like `TEXT`.
+* `ACTION_TEXT` Selects a different text to display based on a recent action - staging, abort or an action group button press.
+* `TEXT_LIST` - Selects a different text to display from a list of possible options either randomly or in sequence.
+Different lists can be specified for different situations

 ##### Common Properties